MohammadAnsari-28/code-challenge/README.md

 ## Task 5:
-Assignment: Create button for each pokémon where an Action will be dispatched to remove the pokémon from the store Question 6: How can you verify the action has been dispatched?
+Assignment: Create button for each pokémon where an Action will be dispatched to remove the pokémon from the store Question 6: How can you verify the action has been dispatched?<br>
+Answer: We can React devtool to track any state updation as state tree, action and dispatches.
+And also in install redux-logger middleware to track the state tree, actions and dispatch methods

 ## Task 6:
 Question 7: explain the use of `useEffect` hook in React